Discovering Backgammon Tournaments

 Around the mid to late 1980s, backgammon’s popularity began to fade away, even my friends did not want to play as much anymore.
 However, live tournaments continue to exist to this day.

-In 1995, I discovered the Internet and the first couple of things I searched for were where to play backgammon online and how to get bonuses for casinos with no deposit required.
+In 1995, I discovered the Internet and I searched for where to play backgammon online.
 I discovered servers like FIBS (the First Internet Backgammon Server), NetGammon and MS The Zone Backgammon.
 I was then able to enjoy this fascinating game online, with people I could meet from all around the world.
 I played online almost every day for the next 10 years or so.

 In the early 2000s, I began travelling to international tournaments held in countries such as France, Czech Republic, Italy, Austria, Greece, and others.
 I also have been fortunate to attend the World Championships in Monaco four times, where I got to visit the famous Casino de Monte-Carlo.
 In fact, numerous Backgammon tournaments are held in beautiful brick and mortar casinos.
 Some cool casinos I visited were Casino Velden in Austria, Casino Royale on the Island of Sint Maarten and Casino Barriere Le Croisette in Cannes, France.